-To understand more fully the curve shown in Figure 5, the persistent homology of patches generated from red-noise processes of length 150 was computed as α varied from 0.01 to 0.99.
-Barcodes representing the evolution of patches (homology classes) in the wavelet power spectra were also computed.
+Figure 6.
+Example barcode for H_0 corresponding to a wavelet power spectrum of a red-noise process with length 150 and $\rho = 0.5$. puted.
 In each case, $\rho = 0.5$, but the results are identical for other autocorrelation coefficients.
-Shown in Figure 6 is a barcode corresponding to a typical wavelet power spectrum of a red-noise process.
+Shown in Fig. 6 is a barcode corresponding to a typical wavelet power spectrum of a red-noise process.
 Recalling that the beginning of the line segment represents the birth of patches, the barcode indicates that a few patches were born at $\alpha = 0.02$.
 As α increases to $\alpha = 0.3$ more patches are born, consistent with how more spurious results occur for larger pointwise significance levels.
 Note that, for $\alpha > 0.2$, patches begin to die, representing the merger of smaller patches into larger patches.
 The merging process occurs until $\alpha = 0.7$, at which point all patches have merged into a single patch.
-To show that the distribution of persistence indices for patches generated from red-noise processes is not random, 100 wavelet power spectra of red-noise processes were generated and the persistence indices for all patches in each wavelet power spectrum were computed (Figure 7).
-The resulting distribution indicates that persistence indices are typically 0.01 and relatively few patches live longer than 0.6.
-Overall, the distribution characterizes patches generated from red-noise processes as short-lived.
+To show that the distribution of persistence indices for patches generated from red-noise processes is not random, 100 wavelet power spectra of rednoise processes were generated and the persistence indices for all patches in each wavelet power spectrum were computed (Fig. 7).
+The resulting distribution indicates that persistence indices are typically 0.01 and relatively few patches